 The Mayor of Witney is elected after a majority vote of councillors annually at the beginning of May at the Town Council’s Annual Meeting.
 The Mayor is the Chairman of the Council, is entitled to attend all meetings in an ex officio capacity and presides over the Full Council meetings.
 He or she is the elected representative of the Council who leads civic engagements and attends public events in Witney.
 Historically, the Mayor is bestowed the honorary title of first citizen of the town and is also an Honorary Rotarian during their year.

-The Mayor of Witney for 2017-18 is Cllr Chris Woodward
+The Mayor of Witney for 2018-19 is Cllr Brenda Churchill

 Request the Mayor

 To request the Mayor at an event please complete our Booking the Mayor form or contact the Mayor’s P.A email@example.com